-Old Ordnance Survey Maps of Stranton
+Old Ordnance Survey Maps of Hartlepool

 • Here are the details of maps for Stranton:

-• Co Durham Sheet 37.15 Stranton & southern Hartlepool 1896 - published 1984, 2nd Edition 2006; introduction by Alan Godfrey
+• Co Durham Sheet 37.15 Stranton & southern Hartlepool 1896 - published 1984, 2nd Edition 2006; intro by Alan Godfrey.
+ISBN.978-0-907554-63-9

 Stranton was the original village for West Hartlepool, though it was quickly eclipsed by the rapidly growing new town in the mid 19th century.
 This map covers the area from Burbank Street and All Saints church southward to Foggy Furze and Longhill Farm.
 The various iron and steel works with their railway sidings and furnaces are major features.
 Other features include the Lion Brewery, Bellevue, St Aidan's church, Hartlepools Paper Works, Baltic Saw Mills, Carr House, Longhill.
 Street directory entries for Burbank Street, Burn Road, Lister Street, Oxford Street, Stockton Road and Stockton Street are included.